harness/developer-hub/docs/cloud-cost-management/2-use-cloud-cost-management/1-optimize-cloud-costs-with-intelligent-cloud-auto-stopping-rules/3-create-auto-stopping-rules/create-autostopping-rules-aws.md

        ![](./static/create-autostopping-rules-aws-100.png)
 8. Click **Apply**.

 Now that you have the AutoStopping rule configured, define how you would want to access the underlying application running on the resources managed by this Rule.
-You can use any of the following methods:
+You can use either of the following or both the methods depending on your requirement:

 * Set up Access for HTTP/HTTPS workload: If the underlying applications running on the resources managed by the AutoStopping Rule are accessed by an HTTP or HTTPS URL.
 * Setup Access for TCP workload or SSH/RDP: If the underlying applications running on the resources managed by AutoStopping Rule are accessed via TCP, SSH or RDP.
+* You could skip this step for now and use the CLI to set up access.
+Go to [Use the Harness CLI to access resources through SSH/RDP](/docs/cloud-cost-management/2-use-cloud-cost-management/1-optimize-cloud-costs-with-intelligent-cloud-auto-stopping-rules/3-create-auto-stopping-rules/create-autostopping-rules-aws.md#use-the-harness-cli-to-access-resources-through-sshrdp) for details.

 ## Setup Access for TCP workload or SSH/RDP